 Many of the capabilities NASA hopes to develop under its new open-ended technology push will serve the agency’s robotic space-science missions as well as human exploration beyond low Earth orbit, according to Administrator Charles Bolden’s top advisers on science and on technology.
 High on that list is power for deep-space exploration, regardless of whether the exploration is robotic or human, says Chief Technologist Bobby Braun.
 Similarly, the same advanced propulsion technologies that ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Dual-Use NASA Tech Seen Serving Science, Human Exploration".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Dual-Use NASA Tech Seen Serving Science, Human Exploration".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.